cmpsoares91/awsweeper/README.md

  TBD

 ## Disclaimer
-This tool is thoroughly tested.
-However, you are using this tool at your own risk!
+Use this tool at your own risk!
 Original developer & iflix will not take any responsibility if you delete any critical resources in your production environments.